MrZihan/Image2Sim/README.md

 scripts/dataset_config.json
 ```

-## Quick Start with an interactive demo
+## Quick Start with Interactive Demo

 The minimal Image2Sim simulator interface requires the following files or directories to be available in your project path: